scriptsalmon/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    - Sessions - server creates a session for user once they log in.
+The session id is stored in a cookie on the users browser.
+    While the user stays logged in, this cookie is sent to the server with every request.
+    - Tokens - server creates jwt with a secret and sends it back to the user.
+The user holds the jwt and sends it with every request.
+The server would then validate each request and return a response. scales better because jwt is stored client side in localStorage.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    -  this dependency offers devs a way to generate hashes and decode them.

 3. How are unit tests different from integration and end-to-end testing?

+    - Unit tests verify that individual, isolated parts of code work as expected.
+    - Integration testing checks if different parts of an application work together as expected.
+    - E2E testing simulates user experience from start to finish.
+Tests an applications flow from beginning to end.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    - Test driven development makes developers think about what to expect from the functions they're writing.
+By writing these tests in parallel to functions, we can identify bugs quickly and refactor code with confidence.
+We code with empathy and consider how what we write will be recieved and ensure our teammates are in a good position to build upon what we make.